 During recessions, there’s a phenomenon known as the ‘lipstick effect’.
 It refers to people occasionally buying smaller treats like lipstick instead of splurging on bigger and more expensive items.
 This theory is based on the idea that consumers would always find the means to purchase luxury goods regardless of the economic situation.

-But in 2020, due to face masks, even lipstick sales took a plunge.
+But due to face masks, even lipstick sales took a plunge.
 Luckily, our need for beauty and health products remains strong.
 So, when in 2021, the restrictions relaxed a bit, customers started investing in their new and improved self-care routines.

 Read our beauty industry statistics to find out the newest trends and developments in the sector.